Prevent your pet from going missing: How to keep flight-risk dogs safe

 1) FEAR

 Furry friends feel fear just like we do.
-When that happens, it might trigger their fight or flight response, and they can quickly flee and get themself in life-threatening situations.
+When that happens, it might trigger their fight or flight response, and they can quickly flee and get themselves in life-threatening situations.
 The main causes for this are fireworks, thunderstorms, big crowds, and gunfire.
 If you know a triggering situation will be happening, make sure to keep your pet calm and indoors.

 2) BREED